I've been charged unexpectedly, what next?

 If you have an unexpected charge on your phone bill and want to find out what it is for, you’ll need to contact the service provider first.
 The service provider should be able to explain the charges, what service you used and when, and stop any unwanted charges.
-The service provider is responsible for handling complaints about the service, including requests for refunds.
+They are responsible for handling complaints about the service, including requests for refunds.

 I don’t know who charged me, how do I find that out?